Achrafbennanizia/Slitherlink/docs/history/CODE_EVOLUTION.md

 # Code Evolution: Side-by-Side Comparisons

+> Historical reference.
+Current layout/entrypoints are documented in `README.md` and `docs/developer/ARCHITECTURE.md`.

 This document shows the code changes across the 10 documented versions.
 Source snapshots available in the repo are:

 - `versions/v01_baseline.cpp` and `versions/v01_from_history.cpp`